vuejs/vuepress/docs/default-theme-config/README.md

 ## Last Updated

-The `themeConfig.lastUpdated` option allows you to get the UNIX timestamp(ms) of each file's last `git` commit, and it will also display at the bottom of each page with with a appropriate format:
+The `themeConfig.lastUpdated` option allows you to get the UNIX timestamp(ms) of each file's last `git` commit, and it will also display at the bottom of each page with a appropriate format:

 ``` js
 module.exports = {